“Josh! Josh!” came a loud cry. “Get out of bed you lazy bugger!” yelled his mother.

 “Shit, what am I doing?
 I’m supposed to be at work,” he told himself.
 But time had escaped him and he was already twenty minutes late.
 “What the hell am I doing?”

 A sudden surge, a sudden feeling of déjà vu swept over him just as it did earlier in the morning.
-Josh could feel someone watching, some kind of presence and he realised he was at the same spot near the block of flats near his home.
-He felt cold but intensely curious as he looked across to the stairwell and could, as earlier, see a figure.
-It was as though he was looking through translucent glass as the figure was indistinct but familiar in some way.
+Josh could feel some kind of presence, someone watching, and he realised he was at the same spot near the block of flats near his home.
+He felt cold, but intensely curious, as he looked across to the stairwell and could, as earlier, see a figure.
+It was as though he was looking through translucent glass; the figure was indistinct but familiar in some way.

-He instinctively ran towards the figure and this time it didn’t fade but remained constant, although misty looking.
-As he approached, Josh’s mouth gaped, confusion and fear sweeping over him; the intense feelings were more and more intense.
+He instinctively ran towards the figure, and this time, it didn’t fade but remained constant, although misty looking.
+As he approached, Josh’s mouth gaped, confusion and fear sweeping over him; the feelings becoming increasingly intense the closer he got.
 Josh knew the person who now stood before him on the stairs, although it was physically and scientifically impossible.
 It was an old friend who had died one year past!

 Josh was still numb with shock but was slowly coming round.
 “I don’t understand; you are dead,” he replied.

-The following day started just as every other day, with the clanging of Josh’s mother in the kitchen preparing a feast of eggs for breakfast and Josh feeling tired.
+The following day started just as every other, with the clanging of Josh’s mother in the kitchen preparing a feast of eggs for breakfast, and Josh feeling tired.
 Feeling tired, not from lack of sleep but the feeling of apathy about the deep rut his life was in.
 And he was only fifteen.

-“Josh, Josh!” sounded the usual cry of the morning.
+“Josh, Josh!
+Get up!” sounded the usual cry of the morning.

-Josh climbed out of bed giving a quick glance at the blonde in the pin-up poster sticky taped to the flaky paintwork above his bed.
+Automatically obeying his mother’s order, Josh began the effort of slowly moving his body out of bed.
+He glanced up at the blonde in the pin-up poster sticky taped to the flaky paintwork on the wall above his bed.
 “I wish,” he thought.

-He visited the bathroom to wash his face; looking in the mirror at his reflection and thinking about the unusual happenings of yesterday and how unreal it all seemed.
-Although he was trying to deny it he couldn’t, he knew what he had seen.
+He visited the bathroom to wash his face; looking in the mirror at his reflection, thinking about the unusual happenings of yesterday, and how unreal it all seemed.
+Although he was trying to deny it, he couldn’t, he knew what he had seen.

-Leaving the bathroom he went to the kitchen and sat down in front of a “soft-boiled” egg.
+Leaving the bathroom, he walked to the kitchen and sat down in front of a “soft-boiled” egg.
 He knew the egg wouldn’t be cooked properly; the white all runny as usual.
-So he did as he always did; cracked the top open with his spoon, poured out the runny egg-white and hid it underneath the hollow base of the egg cup so his mother wouldn’t see it.
+So, he did as he always did; cracked the top open with his spoon, poured out the runny egg-white, and hid it underneath the hollow base of the egg cup so his mother wouldn’t see it.